walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 * Maya Eilam has represented Vonnegut's theory about shapes in [a variety of infographics](http://www.mayaeilam.com/2012/01/01/the-shapes-of-stories-a-kurt-vonnegut-infographic/).

-* Jockers has a series of posts on the sentiment analysis work that begins [here](http://www.matthewjockers.net/2015/02/02/syuzhet/), where also references the Vonnegut video.
+* Jockers has a series of posts on his sentiment analysis project that begins [here](http://www.matthewjockers.net/2015/02/02/syuzhet/), where also references the Vonnegut video.